 As for shelter, you have many options.
 You can insulate an existing dog house, install a heater, or invest in a heating pad.
 Even small changes like adding a flap on the doggy door can help keep heat in so that your pet can have a warm and cozy dog house of their own.

 Your dog’s bedding can make a world of difference too, so don’t be afraid to splurge on something that they love.
 Not only will the fuzzy fabric keep them warm, but it will add an element of comfort and home to the outdoor space.

 Whether they’re outside for a while or just for a potty break, some dogs need to wear a winter jacket.
 This may be after a trip to the groomer, when their fur is shorter, or all the time for short-haired breeds.
-Be sure to ask your vet and read up on whether your dog needs a coat for the winter—you can never be too safe.
+Be sure to ask your vet and read up on whether your dog needs a coat for the winter — you can never be too safe.

 Though every dog has their own preference and personal limit, it will become immensely harder to keep your furry friend comfortable when the mercury dips below freezing.
-Not only do you run the risk of their water turning to ice, but you also may battle harsher conditions like snow and sleet.
+Not only do you run the risk of their water turning to ice, but you also may battle harsher conditions, like snow and sleet.
 Just like people, dogs can also succumb to hypothermia once the temperature drops too low.

 Remember, your dog won’t necessarily love the winter weather just because they’re from a cold-friendly breed.
-On the other hand, your pup might be a snow-hound even if they belong to a traditionally indoor breed.
+On the other hand, your pup might be a snow-hound even if they belong to a traditional indoor breed.
 The best way you can answer the above questions is by paying attention to your individual dog and your best judgment.
 If you’re unsure about letting your pooch spend time outdoors this winter, ask your vet what they would recommend.